 Another top scenic byway is the Big Horn Basin Loop.
 It travels down to the speck of the town, Meeteetse.
 This is also the gateway to explore the Ghost Town Kirwin, accessible via UTV or 4WD trucks.
 The entire loop is 257 miles.

 The Big Horn Basin Loop takes Wyoming Highway 120 south through the high desert scenery.
 After Meeteetse, the route continues to Thermopolis.
-To make a loop, US 20 heads back north to Worland and continues to Basin.
-Or drivers can check out Ten Sleep with US 16 and Wyoming 31 before turning back west at Basin.
-Wyoming Highway 30 will join Wyoming Highway 120, south of Cody.
+To make a loop, US 20 heads north to Worland and continues to Basin.
+Drivers can also check out Ten Sleep with US 16 and Wyoming 31 before turning back west at Basin.
+Wyoming Highway 30 will join Wyoming Highway 120 south of Cody.

 The mountain roads are well-maintained and easy to drive.
 Cell service is weak outside of Cody so a paper map or downloaded maps are recommended.